vvvNikvvv/cse15l-lab-reports/Week_5_LabReport_3.md

 *As an extra example, one more broad, here we can use the command to see what files in a specific directory contain the pattern and list them by expected filename then sentence where the pattern appears.
-(I've only inlcuded the first 15 occurances of the pattern for sake of concise report)*
+(I've only inlcuded the first 15 occurances of the pattern for sake of concise report).*

 ```